 The soccer field is built on a total carpet area of length 10.4 m and width 7.4 m.
+The carpet should have a flat wooden base underneath.
+Care should be taken to ensure the field is as flat and level as possible.
+Additionally, the wooden base should be well supported and should not give when humans stand or walk on it.

 The dimensions of the soccer field are shown in Figure 1.
+Note that the penalty cross is a cross and there is a dash at center field.
 The construction and placement of the goals is depicted in Figure 2 and Figure 3.